George Levy: Journalism

 Levy began his career in journalism at Autoweek in 1980.
-He was promoted to editor at 27, prompting popular columnist and friend Satch Carlson to refer to him as the “Boy Editor.”
+He was promoted to editor at 27.
 Levy broke a number of major stories during his editorship, including Ford's plan to replace the Ford Mustang with a front-wheel-drive V6-powered car built by Japanese partner Mazda.
-The story was later picked up by other publications, including The New York Times.
 The resulting furor helped persuade Ford to continue the classic V8, rear-drive Mustang and rename the Mazda-based model, then only months from production, Probe.
 “Autoweek published an April (1987) cover story titled ‘The New Mustang’ which laid out the blasphemy in full,” Road & Track wrote in 2013.
 “Fans pelted Ford with hundreds of thousands of letters against the proposed change to a car that had become an American icon.”

-Levy is still active in motorsports journalism.